rocketfuel/sdbc/EXAMPLES.md

 NewParameterTypeExampleSuccess0.query.parameters
 ```

 Another possibility is that we want to store durations as milliseconds.
-This example uses the existing `Parameter[Long]` along with the convenience DerivedParameter trait.
+This example uses the existing `Parameter[Long]` along with the Parameter.derived method.

 ```scala
 object NewParameterTypeExampleSuccess1 {